Southampton–Fareham line: Previous railways

 The London and Southampton Railway had opened its line in 1840 and then in 1841 gave Portsmouth a half-hearted railway connection at Gosport, requiring a ferry crossing and a roundabout route to get to London.
 Changing the company name to London and South Western Railway (LSWR) did not completely erase the tension between the citizens of Portsmouth and Southampton.

 The Gosport branch was from a junction on the main line at Bishopstoke, later renamed Eastleigh.
 The LSWR next built a railway to reach Portsmouth more directly, but curving round the head of Portsmouth Harbour.
-Fierce competition with the London, Brighton and South Coast Railway (LBSCR) made collaboration difficult for a time, but it was agreed to build a joint railway on Portsea Island.
+Fierce competition with the London, Brighton and South Coast Railway (LBSCR) (Note: At first the local railway was the Brighton and Chichester Railway, which had an authorised extension to Portsmouth; it was an affiliate of the LBSCR.) made collaboration difficult for a time, but it was agreed to build a joint railway on Portsea Island.
 The LSWR built a branch from Fareham, on the Gosport line, to Cosham, and the LBSCR built from there to Portsmouth and made that section joint.
 These lines, connecting Fareham and Portsmouth, and Fareham and Havant, opened in 1848.

 There was a great deal of territory on the coast between Fareham and Southampton, but it seemed to be of limited commercial value, and for some years ideas of a railway through it were discouraging.
 Passenger and goods transport between Southampton and Portsmouth was swifter and more convenient by coastal shipping.